 Frequently Asked Questions

-What is the difference between the LL.M. and the Executive Master?
+What is the difference between the Academy's LL.M. degree and the Executive Master?

-There is no difference in terms of the final diploma and number of credits.
-Both the LL.M and the Executive Master equate to a Master of Advanced Studies in the Swiss university system and correspond to 60 ECTS.
-The Executive Master is organised slightly differently to the LL.M in terms of in the repartition of credits.
-The Executive Master takes into account that participants on the course are professionals who are working in the humanitarian field and who wish to advance their theoretical knowledge of the subject.
-To accommodate participants demanding work/study schedules a high proportion of credits are attributed to the final thesis (21 credits) and the courses are split into short modules, allowing those who are working to study on their own.
-In contrast the LL.M is designed for those who have just completed undergraduate or postgraduate degrees and do not have a great deal of practical experience in this field.
-The LL.M is a professionalizing master, meaning it is designed to prepare students to work as a professional in this domain.
-The LL.M is a full time programme of study, whereas the Executive Master is a part-time degree.
+There is no difference as regards the final diploma or the number of credits.
+Both the LL.M and the Executive Master are equivalent to a Master of Advanced Studies in the Swiss university system, and they both consist of 60 ECTS.
+However, the allocation of credits is works differently on the Executive Master.
+The Executive Master takes into account that participants in the programme are professionals working in the humanitarian field, wishing to advance their theoretical knowledge of the subject.
+To accommodate participants' work/study schedules a higher proportion of credits is attributed to the Executive Master thesis (21 credits); meanwhile, the courses are split into shorter modules, which facilitates study in one's own time.
+By contrast, the LL.M is designed for people who have just completed undergraduate or postgraduate studies and do not have much practical experience in this field.
+The LL.M is a professionalizing master, meaning it is designed to prepare students to work as professionals in this area of practice.
+Thus, the LL.M is a full time programme of study, whereas the Executive Master is a part-time degree.

-Are there are any additional requirements for those wishing to enrol on the Executive Masters?
+Are there are any additional requirements for those wishing to enrol in the Executive Master?

-Those wishing to enrol on the Executive Masters must be professionals working in a field related to humanitarian law.
+Applicants wishing to enrol in the Executive Master must be professionals working in a field related to humanitarian law.

 As a matter of principle, this is now allowed.
 However, exceptions may be made in exceptional circumstances.
-The decision would rest with the Director of the Executive Master.
+Such a decision rests with the Director of the Executive Master.

 What is the Executive Master Programme?
-What is the final exam like and how much time do students have to finish it?
+What is the final exam like, and how much time do students have to complete the exam?

-Is there any possibility of obtaining an internship (or Law clinic) once enrolled on the Executive Master?
+Is it possible to receive an internship once enrolled in the Executive Master?

-No. Participants on the Executive Masters are professionals who do not need to acquire further experience.
+No, participants in the Executive Master are practitioners, who do not need to acquire further professional experience.

 What about visa requirements for Switzerland?

-As the Executive Master only takes place for 9 hours per week it is very difficult to obtain a student visa (which is usually accorded for full-time study).
+The Executive Master only has 9 hours of coursework per week, so it is very difficult to obtain a student visa (which is usually accorded for full-time study).
 The L Permit, as an alternative, is also very difficult to obtain.
 For more information on permits see the Swiss Foreign Office

-How much are the tuition fees for the Executive Master and LL.M?
+How much is tuition for the Executive Master and the LL.M?

-The tuition fee (frais d’ecolage) for the two programmes is the same.
-The tuition fee is 15'000 CHF.
-There are some fee reductions available for the Executive Master, check the Academy’s website for more information.
+Tuition (frais d’ecolage) for the two programmes is the same: 15'000 CHF.
+Discounts are available for the Executive Master; please check the Academy’s website for more information.

-Can those who have missed the deadline for the LL.M apply for the Executive Master?
+Can applicants who missed the deadline for the LL.M apply for the Executive Master instead?

-The Executive Master is designed for professionals and only persons corresponding to this profile will be considered.
+The Executive Master is designed for professionals, and so only applicants with the required background and preparation will be considered.